 - ABC Cycle: This uses the Pareto principle, or the idea that 20 percent of items and supplies account for 80 percent of sales.
 This method requires multiple counts but may be useful for parts retailers or supply stores.

 aIdeally, a business wants to reorder inventory before it’s needed.
-With a great inventory management system in place, supported by accurate physical counts, the reorder point, or quantity of an item that triggers a purchase to replenish, should be easy to calculate.
+With a great inventory management system in place, supported by accurate physical counts, the reorder point, or quantity of an item that triggers a purchase to replenish, should be easy to calculate and reach optimal quantity.
 If the reorder point is off, some questions to ask are:

 - Is the item catalogued properly?